posted this on November 21, 2012 09:41 AM

 Q: How do I properly connect my StudioLive to my PC?

 A: First,In order to connect your StudioLive to your PC, you'll need a PC with a FireWire card or built-in FireWire port.
-USB to Firewire devices do not work correctly.
+USB to Firewire, (e)SATA, or other methods of connecting devices do not work correctly.
+Presonus Audio does properly support the use of the approved Apple Thunderbolt to firewire adapters on PC and Mac systems:

 Next, you'll want to check to see if your computer already has a FireWire port built-in.
 Examine your computer or its documentation for any ports resembling those below: